 We are using the PostgreSQL database management system (which will often be referred to simply as "Postgres").
-Postgres is an open-source DBMS with a very long history of research and development.
+PostgreSQL is an open-source DBMS with a very long history of research and development.

-This document provides information on using the Postgres system and provides references to relevant documentation.
+This document provides information on using the PostgreSQL system and provides references to relevant documentation.

 Note: we are currently running version 9.x of PostgreSQL; choose tools accordingly.

-In order to access Postgres, you will need to create an account with the
+In order to access PostgreSQL, you will need to create an account with the

 DBMS itself.
 Using this form you can

-select a database username and password for Postgres access.
+select a database username and password for PostgreSQL access.
 Please be

-aware that Postgres accounts are generally valid for particular classes
+aware that PostgreSQL accounts are generally valid for particular classes

 only and may deleted at the end of any given semester

 without additional notice.
-In other words, do not assume your Postgres
+In other words, do not assume your PostgreSQL

 account will continue to exist for any length of time beyond a given

-The Postgres database server runs as a daemon process on a local
+The PostgreSQL database server runs as a daemon process on a local

-To access a Postgres database you must either use an interactive tool or embedded-language interfaces - see the section on accessing Postgres from application programs for more information on client tools you can install.
+To access a PostgreSQL database you must either use an interactive tool or embedded-language interfaces - see the section on accessing PostgreSQL from application programs for more information on client tools you can install.

-The command-line interface provided by Postgres is the psql program.
-You can use this on the CS box or most any *NIX system (including Cygwin).
-However, you may find one of the GUI-clients easier to use - see section on Usefull Tools below.
+PostgreSQL provides a command-line client interface - psql You can use this on most any system that has the PostgreSQL client tools installed.
+However, you may find one of the GUI-clients easier to use - see section on Useful Tools below.

 Here is a quick tutorial on using the PostgreSQL DBMS via the command-line interface that should be sufficient to get you started.
 Note that the commands and SQL shown below can be entered into most any client, command-line or GUI.

 To learn the full syntax of the psql command, use the --help flag when you execute the program:

-NOTE: I have activated the access-control mechanisms of Postgres.
-You must provide a username using the -U switch wich tells psql to prompt you for a password for authorization.
+NOTE: I have activated the access-control mechanisms of PostgreSQL.
+You must provide a username using the -U switch which tells psql to prompt you for a password for authorization.

 To access a database, run psql as demonstrated here.